Cannabis

 Tinctures

-Brown or blue dropper bottles are excellent for storing tinctures.
-You can usually store alcohol tinctures in a cool, dark cabinet, where they can stay potent for years.
-Tinctures made from vegetable glycerin tend to be more perishable, and you’ll need to place them in the refrigerator or freezer for long-term storage.
+Brown or blue glass dropper bottles are ideal for tinctures.
+Alcohol tinctures stored in a cool, dark cabinet can stay potent for years.
+Vegetable glycerin tinctures are more perishable and should be refrigerated or frozen for long-term storage.

 Testing Your Infusions for Potency